 With ExitAsia’s superior facility combined with high-level training, the academy will provide you with a great experience.
 Before or after exploring Freiburg’s old town and the Black Forest, stop by at ExitAsia, and you will not regret it.
 Thank you, Mateo and Björn for an amazing experience in Freiburg!

 Location & Facility

-Five Elements Jiu-Jitsu Academy did not charge for the training.
+ExitAsia is one of the BJJ Globetrotters affiliated academies, and there is no charge for visitors.
 However, it is always courteous to reach out to the gym before your visit.

 Things to do